danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 anything else you might need.
 Often subsytems provide initialization helpers for objects that driver can subclass through embedding, e.g.
 <code>drm_connector_init()</code> for initializing a kernel modesetting output
 object.
-Often the subsystem provides additional functions to set up different or optional aspects of an object, e.g.
-<code>drm_connector_attach_encoder()</code> sets up the invariant links to the
-preceding element in a kernel modesetting display chain.
+Additional functions can set up different or optional aspects of an object, e.g.  <code>drm_connector_attach_encoder()</code> sets up the invariant links to the preceding element in a kernel modesetting display chain.

 2. The fully formed object is published to the world, in the kernel this often happens by registering it under some kind of identifier.
-This could be a global identifier like <code>register_chrdev()</code> for character devices, something attached to a device like registering on a driver like <code>drm_connector_register()</code> or some
+This could be a global identifier like <code>register_chrdev()</code> for character devices, something attached to a device like registering a new display output on a driver with
-<code>struct xarray</code> in the file private structure.
-Note that this step
+<code>drm_connector_register()</code> or some <code>struct xarray</code> in the
-here requires memory barriers of some sort.
-This means if you hand roll the data structure like a list or lookup tree with your own fancy locking scheme instead of using existing standard interfaces you are on a fast path to level 3 locking hell.
+file private structure.
+Note that this step here requires memory barriers of some sort.
+If you hand roll the data structure like a list or lookup tree with your own fancy locking scheme instead of using existing standard interfaces you are on a fast path to level 3 locking hell.
 Don't do that.

 3. From this point on there are no consistency issues anymore and all threads can access the object without any locking.